-LevelDB is one key/value store built by Google.
-It can support an ordered mapping from string to string.
-LSM-tree is one type of write-optimized B-tree variants consisting of key-value pairs.
-It allows large sequential writes as opposed to small random writes.
-LevelDB is an open source LSM-tree implementation.
+LevelDB is a key/value store built by Google.
+It can support an ordered mapping from string keys to string values.
+The core storage architecture of LevelDB is a log-structured merge tree (LSM), which is a write-optimized B-tree variant.
+It is optimized for large sequential writes as opposed to small random writes.

-Two googlers Jeff Dean and Sanjay Ghemawat were inspired by the design scheme of bigtable tablet.
-Tablets in bigtable are defined as segments of the table split along chosen row.
-They wanted to build one open-source system containing the characteristic of bigtable tablet.
-Aside from that, they hoped leveldb can support chrome in its IndexedDB implementation.
-This is the origin of leveldb.
+Two Googlers Jeff Dean and Sanjay Ghemawat were inspired by the design scheme of BigTable tablet.
+Tablets in BigTable are defined as segments of the table split along chosen row.
+They wanted to build one open-source system containing the characteristic of BigTable tablet.

 When operation logging file exceeds over the limit, it will do checkpoints.
 Data will be flushed to the disk.
 And compaction scheme will be called.
 So data will go down levels.
 Aside from that, leveldb will generate new logging file and memtable for new use.

 Leveldb only allow one process to open at one time.
 The operation system will use the locking scheme to prevent concurrent access.
 Within one process, Leveldb can be accessed by multiple threads.
 For multi-writers, it will only allow the first writer to write to database and other writers will be blocked.
 For read-write conflicts, readers can retrieve data from immutable which is seperated from writing process.
 The updated version will come into effect in compaction process.

 Key/value store supports the mapping from the key to the corresponding value.
 In SSTable the layout of key and value is managed as adjacent string sequence.